sybrew/the-seo-framework/readme.txt

 * In TSF, you generally can't use UTF character codes like `&#x2661;`, as they're automatically removed for added security.
 Add them as displayed instead.

 * **For everyone:**
+	* **Added:**
+		* The sitemap and its stylesheet can now be output when using plain permalinks.
+			* This doesn't mean that you should use permalinks in the first place.
 	* **Improved:**
 		* If an admin redirect initiated by TSF causes a white screen of death, a helping message is now outputted on the white screen.
 		* When using WPML, the URLs are now converted much faster than before.